102 Steps | How to Be a Successful Real Estate Agent [Comprehensive Guide]

 I want to be the “little bit crazy” but wonderful Aunt and Grandmother that the babies and kids race to for comfort, and stories, and treasures.
-They know AuntGrandma will always be there for them, judgement free.
+They know AuntGrandma will always be there for them, judgment-free.
 Their lives, Their Choices.

 I want to build passive income not just for me, but for my family.
 Bringing my family into the fold of our empire is the beginning.
 Next, we build wealth, together.

-We will have a place by the ocean and a Christmas House in the mountains where we all gather for the special times.
-And we will live with the spirit of the Christmas House in us year round as we DRIVE HARD to achieve the opportunity to celebrate in it again on the next holiday.
+We will have a place by the ocean and a Christmas House in the mountains where we all gather for special times.
+And we will live with the spirit of the Christmas House in us year-round as we DRIVE HARD to achieve the opportunity to celebrate in it again on the next holiday.

 8. Choose a Phone Number, URL (.com), and email you will use for your Business